Lam Research Corporation Annou - GuruFocus.com

-Lam Research Corporation ( LRCX) is a global supplier of innovative wafer fabrication equipment and services to the semiconductor industry.
+Lam Research Corporation is a global supplier of innovative wafer fabrication equipment and services to the semiconductor industry.
 Lam’s equipment and services allow customers to build smaller and better performing devices.
 In fact, today, nearly every advanced chip is built with Lam technology.
 We combine superior systems engineering, technology leadership, and a strong values-based culture, with an unwavering commitment to our customers.
-Lam Research is a FORTUNE 500® company headquartered in Fremont, California, with operations around the globe.
-Learn more at www.lamresearch.com (LRCX-F).
+Lam Research ( LRCX) is a FORTUNE 500® company headquartered in Fremont, Calif., with operations around the globe.
+Learn more at www.lamresearch.com.
+(LRCX-F)

 Ram Ganesh